hashicorp/terraform/website/docs/cli/cloud/index.html.md

 # Using Terraform Cloud with Terraform

-Terraform Cloud can be used on the command line with Terraform CLI.
-Using Terraform Cloud in this way is referred to as the [CLI-driven run workflow](/docs/cloud/run/cli.html).
+The Terraform Cloud CLI Integration allows you to use Terraform Cloud and Terraform Enterprise on the command line.
+In the documentation Terraform Cloud instructions also apply to Terraform Enterprise, except where explicitly stated.

 Operations like `terraform plan` or `terraform apply` are remotely executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
 This allows usage of Terraform Cloud's